 In traffic volume estimation, another limitation of the model is that the PDF formulation (Equation \ref{eq:hnmnmi}) of $\hat{m}$ includes the true probe volume $m$ itself.
 Although this does not prevent the computation of $\hat{m}$ (Equation \ref{eq:draso}) or VMR[$\hat{m}$] (Equation \ref{eq:ghvry}), this recursion is sometimes not ideal, because the probe volume is usually estimated when the probe volume $m$ is unknown.
-In this context, this study is descriptive and may not be a silver bullet for issues that some readers might have expected to solve.
-Nevertheless, the theoretical elements of the estimated probe traffic volume still contribute to the lineage of traffic volume estimation research in that we described how the distribution of $\hat{m}$ emerges.
+In this context, this study is theoretical and may not serve as a silver bullet for all issues readers expect to be solved.